eusouodaniel/desafio-programacao-fullstack/README.md

 ## Tech stack

 ### NodeJS with Typescript
-Backend is a NodeJS and Typescript application, running Express, Postgres database and auth via JWT - Transparent Token
+Backend is a NodeJS and Typescript application, running Express, Postgres database and auth via JWT - Transparent Token.

-Primary keys are uuid for using microservices
+Primary keys are uuid for using microservices.

 The application has a call rate limit for possible overloads and attacks.